 Many safeguards are put in place to protect the people who participate in clinical trials.
-These safeguards are meant to protect participants from possible harmful side effects of the treatments being tested, as well as protect participants from being treated unfairly during the research study.
+These safeguards are meant to protect participants from possible harmful side effects of the treatments being tested, as well as to protect participants from being treated unfairly during the research study.

 Some of the protections happen before the clinical trial starts, and some happen during the clinical trial.

 Investigational New Drug (IND) application